The paleo diet is one of the most popular diets.

 All of the studies looked at markers of blood sugar levels and insulin sensitivity.

-However, they used many different methods, so there is no way to compare the results in a graph.
+However, the researchers used different measuring methods, so it’s not possible to compare the results in a graph.

-It is clear from looking at the studies that the paleo diet does lead to improvements in insulin sensitivity and glycemic control (1, 3, 5), although the results were not always statistically significant (2, 4).
+The results of these studies suggest that the paleo diet can lead to improvements in insulin sensitivity and glycemic control, although the results were not always statistically significant (

-Overall, the paleo diet was very well tolerated and there were no reports of adverse effects.
+Overall, participants tolerated the paleo diet well, and there were no reports of adverse effects.

-- The studies did not last very long, ranging from 10 days to 12 weeks.
+- The studies did not last long, ranging from 10 days to 12 weeks.

 - Only 2 out of 5 studies had a control group.

 Lean meats and canola oil aren’t very popular in the paleo community today, but the original book, “The Paleo Diet” by Dr. Loren Cordain, recommended these.
-All the studies are done on his version of the diet.
+All the studies used this version of the diet.